 whichever is the later.

+(2a) If the licensing authority proposes to impose, vary or cancel a condition under this section, the licensing authority may, by notice in writing, require the licensee to show cause to the licensing authority why the condition should not be imposed, varied or cancelled.

+(2b) Subsection (2a) does not apply in relation to a condition proposed to be imposed, varied or cancelled in accordance with an application under subsection (1a)(b).

 (3) Without derogating from the generality of the discretion conferred on the licensing authority, the licensing authority may impose conditions which it considers to be in the public interest or which it considers desirable in order to —

-(a) ensure that the noise emanating from the licensed premises is not excessive;
+(a) ensure that the noise emanating from the licensed premises is not excessive; or

-(b) minimize the offence, annoyance, disturbance or inconvenience that might be caused to those who reside or work in the vicinity of the licensed premises, or to persons in or making their way to or from a place of public worship, hospital or school, in consequence of activities on the licensed premises or the conduct of those making their way to or from the licensed premises;
+(b) minimize the offence, annoyance, disturbance or inconvenience that might be caused to those who reside or work in the vicinity of the licensed premises, or to persons in or making their way to or from a place of public worship, hospital or school, in consequence of activities on the licensed premises or the conduct of those making their way to or from the licensed premises; or

-(ba) ensure that local laws of a local authority under the Local Government Act 1995 or by-laws of an Aboriginal community under the Aboriginal Communities Act 1979 are complied with;
+(ba) ensure that local laws of a local authority under the Local Government Act 1995 or by-laws of an Aboriginal community under the Aboriginal Communities Act 1979 are complied with; or

-(c) ensure that the safety, health or welfare of persons who may resort to the licensed premises is not at risk;
+(c) ensure that the safety, health or welfare of persons who may resort to the licensed premises is not at risk; or

-(ca) ensure that liquor is sold and consumed in a responsible manner;
+(ca) ensure that liquor is sold and consumed in a responsible manner; or

-(cb) ensure that all persons involved in conducting business under the licence have suitable training for attaining the primary objects of this Act;
+(cb) ensure that all persons involved in conducting business under the licence have suitable training for attaining the primary objects of this Act; or

-(cc) minimize harm or ill-health caused to people, or any group of people, due to the use of liquor;
+(cc) minimize harm or ill-health caused to people, or any group of people, due to the use of liquor; or

-(cd) limit or prohibit the sale of liquor on credit;
+(cd) limit or prohibit the sale of liquor on credit; or

-(d) ensure public order and safety, particularly where circumstances or events are expected to attract large numbers of persons to the premises or to an area adjacent to the premises;
+(d) ensure public order and safety, particularly where circumstances or events are expected to attract large numbers of persons to the premises or to an area adjacent to the premises; or

 (e) limit —